amvnetworks/amv-trafficsoft-rest/readme.md

 amv-trafficsoft-rest
 ========
-amv-trafficsoft-rest is a Java client library for accessing the AMV Trafficsoft API.
+amv-trafficsoft-rest is a Java client library for accessing the AMV TrafficSoft® API.

 amv-trafficsoft-rest requires Java version 1.8 or greater.